Medicines - Be Safe, Be Confident Seminar

 - Understanding critical incidents

 - Root cause analysis

-This session will examine compliance, and discovering what went wrong when an adverse event has occurred.
+This session will examine compliance and discovering what went wrong when an adverse event occurs.

 1:00pm - Lunch Break and Networking